AdolfCarr/QT_Calculator/README.md

-# Math Basic Calculator and Solution to the Hobies_UserName relational Mapping
+# Math Basic Calculator GUI using QT & Solution to the Find All Hobbies problem.

 This repository contains two projects: